 Music affects the human brain in multiple ways.
 Some of the most notable effects of music include relaxation, anxiety relief, and enhanced brain function.

 Research in arthritis patients showed that those who listened to music for an hour a week had decreased levels of pain and distress.

-The healing art is gaining more and more scientific weight as a means of combating pain.
-Research showed that one hour of therapeutic art reduces both somatic and psychological symptoms in patients with AIDS and cancer.
+Expressive therapy is gaining more and more scientific weight as a means of relieving the symptoms of mental illness but also combating pain.
+Research showed that one hour of therapeutic art reduces both mental and physical symptoms in patients with AIDS and cancer.

-Pilot survey of UCLA University showed that children and adults who watched funny videos, while their hands were in ice water, had greater resistance to disturbance.
+A pilot survey of UCLA University showed that children and adults who watched funny videos, while their hands were in ice water, had greater resistance to uncomfortable sensations.

 As you can see, the power of the mind can do many great things for your body.
 But the opposite effect is valid too.
 Negative thoughts and emotions can harm your physical health.
 For this reason, use the power of your mind wisely!